maybebyte/anthesis/about-me.md

 To be clear: this isn't a laundry list of expectations I carry with me when I meet people.
 I try to accept people as they are.
 In my experience, a person's value crystallizes in the absence of arbitrary comparisons.
-That said, humans notice patterns; these are recurring qualities in the people that become dear to me.
+That said, humans seek patterns.

 - A sense of humor (even dad jokes are OK).
 - Ambition/a will to improve.